A popular Japanese folk tale.

-- There's Momotaro's Sea Eagles and its sequel Momotaro's Divine Sea Warriors.
-They are World War II-era propaganda films aimed towards children.
+- Momotaro's Sea Eagles and its sequel Momotaro's Divine Sea Warriors are World War II-era propaganda films aimed towards children.
 They depict Momotaro leading an army of adorable cartoon animals with modern weapons to kill a bunch of Caucasian-looking demons.
 Here, Onigashima acts as a stand-in for Pearl Harbor in the first movie, and a mix of Singapore and the Philippines in the second.
 Both are famous examples of early Japanese animation.